gerryw1389/gerryw1389.github.io/_posts/2016-10-09-linux-customizations.md

 ### Description:

 This page is just for reference.
+See my [dot files post](https://automationadmin.com/2022/01/dot-files) for some references to these settings.

 ### For Mate: